 Walk In Nature

-Walk everyday…rain or shine.
+Try to take a walk or two everyday…rain or shine.
 The combo of getting your heart pumping and being outside is a winner.
-On sunny days, the dose of vitamin D from the sun is an extra boost.
+Not only does nature nourish the soul, the dose of vitamin D on sunny days can be an extra mood boost.

 Daily Multi

-Keep it simple.
+Make sure you and your baby get all the nutrients you need.
 Choose a healthy prenatal multivitamin, preferably whole-food based with natural folate and supportive herbs.
-PureNatal® is a great option and has vitamins and minerals made with organic vegetables and fruits, plus a blend of organic sprouts, berries, ginger, and red raspberry leaf for extra support.
-You may also consider extra plant-based calcium and magnesium, such as Bone Renewal®, taken at night to bolster your mineral needs and help with sleep.
+PureNatal® fits the bill with gentle, fermented vitamins and minerals made with organic vegetables and fruits, plus a blend of organic sprouts, berries, ginger, and red raspberry leaf for extra support.
+You may also consider extra plant-based calcium and magnesium, such as Bone Renewal®, if your OB-GYN agrees.
+Not only do these essential minerals support bone health for you and baby, it can foster restful sleep..

 Go Whole

-Opt for organic whenever possible to minimize exposure to unneeded chemicals.
 Eat a whole-foods diet based on vegetables, fruits, whole grains, legumes, pastured eggs, healthy organic or grass-fed meats, and omega-rich salmon and seafood.
+Opt for organic whenever possible for optimal nutrition and purity.

 Egg-Cellent

-Focus on getting enough choline in your daily diet.
-This is important for developing the brain health of your baby.
-Eggs are an excellent source of choline, select pastured eggs if possible.
-If eggs are on your no-no list, you may consider a choline supplement or lecithin.
+Focus on getting enough choline in your daily diet, which is important for supporting the developing brain of your baby.
+Eggs are an excellent source of choline, but if you don’t consume them, you may consider a choline supplement.

 Omega Up

-Eat 2-3 servings of Omega-3 rich fish per week like wild salmon to get the much-need DHA (or take a fish oil supplement).
-If fish is not your preference, consider an algae-based DHA supplement.
+Omega-3 fatty acids (particularly EPA and DHA) play important roles in maintaining a healthy pregnancy, and for nourishing fetal growth and development.
+Aim for 2-3 servings of Omega-3 rich fish per week like wild salmon to get the much-need DHA (or take a fish oil supplement).
+If you don’t do fish, consider an algae-based DHA supplement.

 Check Iron